Veere Di Wedding First Day (Friday) Box Office Collection: Third BIGGEST Opener Of 2018

 ‘Oh So Gorgeous’

-Kareena Kapoor Khan looks stunning as a bride in Abu Jani Sandeep Khosla couture as she shoots wedding scene for Veere Di Wedding.
+Kareena Kapoor Khan looks stunning as a bride in Abu Jani Sandeep Khosla couture as she shoots the wedding scene for Veere Di Wedding.

 Hottie Alert!

-Sonam Kapoor & Kareena Kapoor Khan chills by the pool looking effing hot and flawless.
+Sonam Kapoor & Kareena Kapoor Khan chill by the pool looking effing hot and flawless.
 Rumours have been always rife about their cold war but the duo rubbished the rumours and their camaraderie was highly praised in the film.

 Neena Gupta On The Sets Of VDW

-Neena Gupta clicked on the sets of Veere Di Wedding along with Sonam Kapoor, Shikha Talsania and Swara Bhaskar.
+Neena Gupta clicked on the sets of Veere Di Wedding along with Sonam Kapoor, Shikha Talsania, and Swara Bhaskar.
 She plays the character of Sonam's mom in the film.

 Hair Goals

-A picture of Sonam Kapoor's breathtaking hairdo is going viral on the social media for all the right reason.
+A picture of Sonam Kapoor's breathtaking hairdo is going viral on the social media for all the right reasons.
 Sonam sported this hairdo for the song 'Bhangra Ta Sajda'.

-Candid
+A Candid Shot

 A candid shot of Bebo aka Kalindi Puri, looking gorgeous as ever!
-Veere Di Wedding is Kareena's first film post the birth of her son Taimur Ali Khan and we're glad she will always remember this film with a smile.
+Veere Di Wedding is Kareena's first film post the birth of her son Taimur Ali Khan, and we're sure she will always remember this film with a smile.

 For all the buzzing scoop from the world of entertainment, Subscribe to Filmibeat.